Canstruction

 THE PROCESS

-So how does this whole thing come together?
-Well, it starts with the whole company getting together in the boardroom to shout out suggestions.
 From the larger group, a small team forms to design and plan the project.
 Fundraising letters are sent out to raise money, and the team goes can shopping for canned food.

 cans